anandr781/anandr781/README.md

 -->

 - 🔭 I’m currently working on - Stream Processing, ML and Text Analytics
-- 🌱 I’m currently learning - On a few things
+- 🌱 I’m currently learning - A few things
 - 👯 I’m looking to collaborate on - Cloud, Big-Data, Web applications, Text Analytics and ML.
 - 💬 Ask me about - Anything on Cloud, BigData, AI/ML, Programming,
 - 📫 How to reach me: https://www.linkedin.com/in/ranganathananand/